cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 New this week:

-- Certain “internal errors” that could be thrown when using the Cache API are now reported with human-friendly error messages.
+- Certain "internal errors" that could be thrown when using the Cache API are now reported with human-friendly error messages.
 For example, `caches.default.match("not a URL")` now throws a TypeError.

 ## 2020-02-28